ringcentral/ringcentral-api-docs/docs/team-messaging/manual/pagination.md

 ## Pagination query parameters

-When making a call to a team messaging REST API that returns a list, the following query parameters can be used.
+When making a call to a chat REST API that returns a list, the following query parameters can be used.

 | Parameter | Description |
 |-|-|